tyler-shen/RandomNumber/README.md

 Create Random Number List

-This is the solution for Create Random Number List question for Pandell.
 It generates and prints out a list of 10,000 numbers in random order each time it is run.
 Each number in the list is unique and be between 1 and 10,000 (inclusive).

 You can double click on the RandomNumber.exe file to see the result.